CarterStevens1/movieLogger/notes.md

       -- Editor can edit table
       -- Viewer can view table

-    ### Add pre-confirm to delete board
+    ### Add pre-confirm to delete board (X - DONE)
-      - Add a confirm dialog before deleting a board
+      - Add a confirm dialog before deleting a board (X - DONE)

-    ### Add pre-confirm to delete user
+    ### Add pre-confirm to delete user (X - DONE)
-      - Add a confirm dialog before deleting a user
+      - Add a confirm dialog before deleting a user (X - DONE)

-    ### Add list of users shared with a board
+    ### Add list of users shared with a board (X - DONE)
-      - Add a list of users shared with a board
+      - Add a list of users shared with a board (X - DONE)
       - Add ability to change privelages of a user
-      - Add a delete button to remove the user from the board
+      - Add a delete button to remove the user from the board (X - DONE)
-        - Add a confirm dialog before deleting a user
+        - Add a confirm dialog before deleting a user (X - DONE)

     ### Change home page on login to dashboard (X - DONE)